practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 ## MLton installation tips

+At first, I didn't manage to build my MLton implementation from sources.
+But as of 2026-02-02, I succeeded.
+See at [Building MLton from sources](#building-mlton-from-sources) at the very bottom of this page.

-I didn't manage to build my MLton implementation from sources, but downloaded file _mlton-20241230.x86_64-linux-gnu.tar.gz_ from here: https://github.com/ii8/mlton-builds/releases/tag/20241230, unzipped it and just expanded my Bash _$PATH_ environment variable to: _.../StandardML/mlton-20241230.x86_64-linux-gnu/mlton-on-20241230-release.x86_64-linux-gnu/bin/_
+So, back then I just downloaded file _mlton-20241230.x86_64-linux-gnu.tar.gz_ with the compiled compiler from here: https://github.com/ii8/mlton-builds/releases/tag/20241230, unzipped it and just expanded my Bash _$PATH_ environment variable to: _export PATH="$PATH:$HOME/scripts/StandardML/mlton-20241230.x86_64-linux-gnu/mlton-on-20241230-release.x86_64-linux-gnu/bin_

+For efficiency, I still recommend this quick installation of the MLton compiler.

 See also here for specific Linux distributions: https://github.com/MLton/mlton/releases/tag/on-20241230-release